My publications are available from the University of Kent's Academic Repository.

 If you are interested in discussing the possibility of studying for a PhD related to these topics, please do get in touch.
 The University of Kent has a variety of internal funding that one can apply for, with deadlines throughout the year.

-- Kent is hosting the Kent Concurrency Workshop on the 21st and 22nd of July 2016.
-This is the next in the series held previously at Imperial, York, Oxford, Dublin, Cambridge, Newcastle, and Queen Mary.
-If you would like to attend, please fill in the Doodle poll.
-Email me if you would like to give a talk.
+- Kent hosted the Kent Concurrency Workshop on the 21st and 22nd of July 2016.
+This was the next in the series held previously at Imperial, York, Oxford, Dublin, Cambridge, Newcastle, and Queen Mary.
+Attendance can be judged by inspecting the Doodle poll.

 - Kent is hosting the 3rd South of England Regional Programming Language Seminar on the 21st of April 2016, with invited speaker Derek Dreyer talking about Rust, together with many other excellent speakers.